 Select Program and Number of Hours for the term

 Using the Sub Total displayed under “Approximate Tuition Cost,” compute 150% of that tuition cost.

-Approximate Tuition Cost:
+Approximate Tuition Cost (Single Term):

 Students receiving combinations of scholarships and awards that exceed tuition and fees (direct costs) may need to consult with IRS publications #520 and #508 on tax liability for the difference.
 Please see the IRS website for downloadable copies or more information.
 (The Scholarship Office cannot provide information on tax advising.)